abakst/symmetry/README.md

    * Write the files that `Liquid Haskell` or `QuickCheck` would inspect, but do not actually run them.

-## Plans for future

-- If (2) above fails, produce some counterexample to help understand why the prover was unable

 # Useful Model-Checking Papers